DesmondForward/Formal-Reasoning-Mode/README.md

 ## 🚀 Overview

-FRM Desktop is a cutting-edge Electron + React application designed for **mechanism-level, equation-first reasoning** in the GPT era.
+FRM Desktop is a cutting-edge Electron + React application designed for **mechanism-level, equation-first reasoning** in the AI era.
 It provides a comprehensive workspace for building sophisticated mathematical models across multiple domains including medicine, biology, engineering, AI, and more.

 The application features **AI-powered novelty assurance**, **Model Context Protocol (MCP) integration**, and **real-time communication logging** to ensure every model you build remains schema-compliant, novel, and ready for AI consumption.
 The system is driven entirely by the enhanced `frm_schema.json` specification with comprehensive novelty assessment capabilities.